-Whether you’re already active in the world of eCommerce or looking to dive in and start an online store, you’ve probably heard the term dropshipping.
+Whether you’re already active in the world of eCommerce or looking to dive in and start an eCommerce website, you’ve probably heard the term dropshipping.
 It’s certainly maintained its lead as one of the hottest trending topics in the industry over the past couple of years.

-In this dropshipping 101, we’ll explain the ins and outs of dropshipping and everything you need to know to start dropshipping like a pro.
+In this dropshipping 101 guide, we’ll explain the ins and outs of dropshipping and everything you need to know before you start a dropshipping business.
 It includes:

 What is dropshipping?